Gha211th/Gha211th/README.md

 - *(14 years old now 2k25)*
 - *Learning how to use flutter and dart in a good way*
 - *Learning how to make websites in a good way*
+- *Try to make mini-shell 'just for fun'*

 ## What do I do? 🤔
 - Building an Android application📱